GraveWalk/PyPlayground/README.md

 ## Contact

-If you have any questions or comments about PyPlayground, feel free to reach out to us on our [website](https://pyplayground.com) or on [Twitter](https://twitter.com/pyplayground).
-We'd love to hear from you!
+If you have any questions or comments about PyPlayground, feel free to reach out to me on [LinkedIN](www.linkedin.com/in/ksawarna).
+I'd love to hear from you!